-In 1982 I attended a community meeting in L.A.’s gay community featuring several local physicians.
+In 1982 I attended a public meeting in L.A.’s gay community featuring several local physicians.
 Many in the audience were concerned about the growing number of cases of so-called “gay cancer” and “gay pneumonia.”

-Focus on people
+Focus on People

 In May 1983 I produced a half-hour radio documentary featuring two men who had been diagnosed with AIDS.
 It was the first time people with AIDS had been given the opportunity to tell their stories on a broadcast outlet in Southern California.

 Reporting on a disease that you’re at risk of contracting is incredibly difficult.
 It’s tough to maintain any kind of professional detachment and objectivity, to report facts and not fears.
-If you start the day checking yourself for purple lesions, you are closer to the story than you should be, I told myself.
+If you start the day checking yourself for purple lesions, you’re closer to the story than you should be, I told myself.
 But with the number of AIDS cases doubling every six months and few news outlets covering the story, I felt I had no choice.

 I stopped reporting on the AIDS epidemic in late 1985.
 The story was finally getting some national news coverage and the CDC had announced the development of an HIV test.
 I believed that a vaccine would be developed within a year.